scaev/Slot-Machine/README.md

 This is a simple game where you can spin the reels and try your luck at winning virtual prizes.

-To play, just press the button and the reels will start spinning.
+To play, enter your bet, press the button and the reels will start spinning.
 If you're lucky, you might win a prize!

 You can also customize your experience by adjusting the bet amount.